William Henry Melvill

-Sir William Henry Melvill (26 September 1827 – 18 March 1911) was a British barrister and civil servant who was Solicitor to the Board of Inland Revenue from 1866–94.
+Sir William Henry Melvill (26 September 1827 – 18 March 1911) was a British barrister and civil servant who was Solicitor to the Board of Inland Revenue from 1866 to 1894.

 Early life and education

 Melvill was born in Islington, London, the third son and one of nine children of Sir James Cosmo Melvill, Permanent Under-Secretary for India, and Hester Jane Frances Sellon.
 His father was the eldest surviving son of Scottish philanthropist Philip Melvill (1762–1811), Lieut.-Governor of Pendennis Castle.
 The Melvill family became prominent through the East India Company.
 His uncles included Sir Peter Melvill, Philip Melvill, and Rev. Henry Melvill.

 He was educated at Rugby and at Trinity College, Cambridge.

 Career

 In 1853, Melvill was called to the Bar at Lincoln's Inn.
 He was appointed junior counsel to the Crown in 1865.
 The following year, then-Chancellor of the Exchequer William Ewart Gladstone appointed him Solicitor to the Board of Inland Revenue, a post which he held until his retirement in 1894.
 During his tenure, he was associated with successive Chancellors of the Exchequer in the preparation of their various Budgets.